 How to Build a PBN?

-Now that you know all the pros and cons of becoming a PBN owner let’s learn some theory behind setting up a high-quality PBN that may never be penalized by Google.
+Now that you know all the pros and cons of becoming a PBN owner let’s learn some theories behind setting up a high-quality PBN that may never be penalized by Google.
 Basically, you need to do the following:

 #1: Find and purchase trustworthy expired domains